Brewing the Black Sheep way...

 - Generous amounts of whole English hops which make our beer so refreshing

 The resulting mash is allowed to stand before the wort is run into the copper from underneath.
-Wort is a liquid extract from the brewing process and contains the sugars that will be fermented by the brewing yeast to produce alcohol.
+Wort is a liquid extract from the brewing process which contains the sugars that will be fermented by the yeast to produce alcohol.

 We then boil the brew with the hops which provide a variety of complex bitter flavours and a wonderful blend of aromas.
 The boiled wort is then strained in the hop back to remove the hops, before being cooled on the way to the fermenting vessels.

 We use the Yorkshire Square fermenting system.
-This traditional and unusual method of fermenting was developed in Yorkshire over 200 years ago and yields beer with a distinctive bitterness and silky mouth feel.
+This traditional and unusual method of fermenting was developed in Yorkshire over 200 years ago by Yorkshireman Timothy Bentley, and yields beer with a distinctive bitterness and silky mouth feel.